Infamous Second Son: Story

 Now possessing three powers, Delsin encounters Hank, who has escaped again.
 Hank tells Delsin that Fetch and Eugene have been captured by the D.U.P., and are being held on an artificial concrete island in Puget Sound.
 However, the situation turns out to be a trap set by Augustine.
 Reggie appears and rescues Delsin with a rocket launcher.
 While the brothers free Fetch and Eugene, Augustine encases Reggie's feet in concrete and blasts them off the platform.
-As they dangle above the ocean, Reggie realizes that Delsin cannot save both of them, tells him that he is proud of him, and lets Delsin's hand go, falling to his death.
+As they dangle above the ocean, Reggie realizes that Delsin cannot save both of them, and lets go of Delsin's hand, falling to his death.
 Distraught and enraged, Delsin climbs back onto the platform and battles Augustine, and the ensuing fight destroys the island.

 Augustine flees back to the D.U.P. headquarters while Delsin tracks Hank down to the docks, where he is fleeing from D.U.P. forces.
 Hank begs for forgiveness, saying that he only worked with Augustine because she had his daughter in her custody.
 Delsin can choose to either kill Hank out of revenge or let him flee Seattle with his daughter.
 Aided by Fetch and Eugene, Delsin rallies an assault on the D.U.P. headquarters.
-After breaking through the building's defenses, Delsin confronts Augustine and reveals to her that he has figured out she staged the Conduit escape at Salmon Bay to instill fear in the population and give the D.U.P. a reason to continue their regime.
+After breaking through the building's defenses, Delsin confronts Augustine and reveals that he has figured out she staged the escape at Salmon Bay to instill fear in the population and give the D.U.P. a reason to continue their regime.
 Augustine lets Delsin absorb her powers and tells him she wants to save the Conduits by imprisoning and protecting them from the population.
 However, Delsin points out that all she did was take away their freedom, and people should live their own lives.
 Delsin battles and eventually defeats Augustine.

+Endings

 If Delsin has good Karma, he spares Augustine and exposes her crimes to the public.
 She is arrested and the D.U.P. disbands.
-Delsin, Fetch and Eugene successfully champion for peaceful co-existence with the Conduits, starting the Second Age.
+Delsin, Fetch and Eugene successfully champion for peaceful co-existence between humans and Conduits, starting what is dubbed the "Second Age".
 All of the imprisoned Conduits are freed from Curdun Cay.
 Delsin returns to the reservation and heals the tribe members with his powers, then paints a mural in Reggie's honor.

 If Delsin has evil Karma, he kills Augustine and, together with Fetch and Eugene, takes control of Seattle.
-He releases all of the imprisoned Conduits and absorbs their powers.
-Upon returning to the reservation, Delsin is met by Betty, now in a wheelchair, who exiles him from the tribe for the killings in Seattle.
-If Delsin has level 5 "Infamous" karma, the scene is slightly longer, depicting a shocked and angered Delsin destroying the entire reservation with his powers.
+He plans to release all of the imprisoned Conduits and absorb their powers, but first returns to the reservation.
+Upon making his way back there, Delsin is confronted by Betty, now in a wheelchair, who exiles him from the tribe for the killings in Seattle.
+If Delsin has level 5 "Infamous" karma, the scene is slightly longer, depicting a shocked and angered Delsin destroying the reservation with his powers.